xideme/TravelTrack/README.md

 - Add trips with details like name, destination, and budget.
 - Attach checklists to each trip.
 - Use the app to keep track of travel plans and upcoming trips.
+- Click on Trip.ee offer to open link in web browser.

 ## Screenshot
 ![App Home Page](https://raw.githubusercontent.com/xideme/TravelTrack/refs/heads/master/TravelTrackHome.jpg)